My music has charted #1 on national radio and appeared in shows and movies on Netflix, HULU, FX, MTV, Syfy, and more!

 Q: What was your career path?
 How long have you been doing this?

 A: I started playing guitar when I was 12 and then continued to broaden my musical interests and skills ever since.
-I've been writing and producing music professionally for over 10 years, alongside being a professional touring musician as well.
+I've been writing and producing music professionally for over 10 years, alongside being a professional touring musician in Caveboy or the last 5 years as well.
 I love my job!

 Q: What type of music do you usually work on?